Students will be 'placed' in a grade based on how many credits they have earned. Students may earn up to seven credits per year.

 - At least 2 credits in a Language other than English aligned to specified standards.
-Students graduating from high school in 2016-2020 may partially fulfill the 2nd world language credit through completion of a State-approved career and technical education program (accounting, autos, BAMO, CAD, marketing, welding or woods) or by completing additional visual, performing and applied arts courses above and beyond that which is required. *It is recommended that college-bound students take the full 2 world language credits in the same language.
+Students may partially fulfill the 2nd world language credit through completion of a State-approved career and technical education program (accounting, autos, BAMO, CAD, marketing, welding or woods) or by completing additional visual, performing and applied arts courses above and beyond that which is required. *It is recommended that college-bound students take the full 2 world language credits in the same language.

 - Participation in an online learning experience.

-2. Successfully completing East Jordan Public Schools graduation requriements:
+2. Successfully completing East Jordan Public Schools graduation requirements: